What to watch for when the Seahawks play the Falcons, plus Adam Jude’s prediction

 Penny, the Seahawks’ 2018 first-round pick, played just two snaps and had zero touches against Baltimore last Sunday, his first game back from a hamstring injury.

 Penny has just 22 carries for 98 yards and a touchdown this season.
-With the NFL’s trade deadline on Tuesday, some have suggested the Seahawks consider moving the backup running back now, while they still can.
+With the NFL’s trade deadline Tuesday, some have suggested the Seahawks consider moving the backup running back now, while they still can.
 That seems unlikely.
 But it is fair to question what his role will be going forward behind Chris Carson.

 “We know we need Rashaad.
 We’re excited about Rashaad,” offensive coordinator Brian Schottenheimer said.
-“I don’t put too much into it other than the fact that we only got 26 or something rushing attempts (vs. Baltimore).
+“I don’t put too much into it other than the fact that we only got 26 or something rushing attempts (against Baltimore).
 He played a few plays.
 He’s a big part of our plans.”

 THE X-FACTOR

-Matt Ryan’s ankle
+Matt Schaub

-Atlanta’s veteran QB has been listed as questionable with an ankle injury that knocked him out of last Sunday’s 37-10 loss to the Los Angeles Rams.
+Matt Ryan has been ruled out with an ankle injury, the Falcons announced Saturday, snapping his streak of 163 consecutive starts dating to 2009.

-If Ryan can’t play, the Falcons will turn to 38-year-old Matt Schaub, who hasn’t started a game since 2015 (when he played for Baltimore).
+That means the Falcons will turn to 38-year-old backup QB Matt Schaub, who will make his first start since 2015 (when he played for Baltimore).
+It will be Schaub’s first game against the Seahawks since 2013, his last season as the full-time starter for the Texans, when Richard Sherman’s fourth-quarter pick-six (with one shoe) helped Seattle rally for an overtime win in Houston.

 Other injury notes from Atlanta: guard James Carpenter (knee), the Seahawks’ first-round pick in 2011, has been ruled out; and former University of Washington cornerback Desmond Trufant (toe) is also out.